pereznetworks/WeatherX/README.md

   - X: Finish Documentation and Submit project

 # FINAL PUSH:
-  - now for the final push on this project…. on your mark, get set.. :sonic:
+  - now for the final push on this project…. on your mark, get set.. :runner:

 # PROJECT Documentation